jsongo/jsongo.github.io/_posts/2015-06-22-svn-git-summary.markdown

 * create tag
 {% highlight bash %}
-git tag -a the_name -m 'xxx'
+git tag -s the_name -m 'xxx'
 {% endhighlight %}
-`-a` is a signature operation.
-Read more about it in my early posts.
+`-s` is a signature operation.
+You can read more about it [here](http://pragmatictim.blogspot.jp/2012/11/creating-signed-tags-in-git-from-scratch.html).
+And a commit can also be signitured using `-S`.
+Learn more [here](https://ariejan.net/2014/06/04/gpg-sign-your-git-commits/).
 Now you can push it using:
 {% highlight bash %}
 git push origin tag_name